chariotsolutions/phonegap-nfc/README.md

 }
 ```

-The above will work whether your app was launched for the first time or simply brought to the foreground.
+ * You may want to do the same on the `onresume` event to support the case where your app was already running in the background.

 Testing
 =======